MasoudMoeini/Computer-Vison/README.md

-The idea is that based on Generative Adversarial Networks (GANs) we assume the input for Generator network is sequences of low scale (e.g 8 x 8) images and in GANs the Generator part generates some random noisy higher scale images (e.g 32 x 32) for each input image and the Discriminator based on the original images(32 x 32) detects the desired image among the generated random noisy images.
+The idea is that based on Generative Adversarial Networks (GANs) we assume the input for Generator network is sequences of low scale (e.g 8 x 8) images and in GANs the Generator part generates some random noisy higher scale images (e.g 32 x 32) for each input image and the Discriminator based on the original images detects the desired image among the generated random noisy images.